Human remains found in Bella Vista, thought to be of man missing since 2021

 Officials have reason to believe the remains are those of Matthew Loftin, 46, who has been missing for over a year, according to the release.

-A skull was discovered Sunday about one-and-a-half miles from the Buckingham Trailhead in the woods.
+A skull was discovered Sunday about 1 1/2 miles from the Buckingham Trailhead in the woods.
 Police verified it as a human skull.
 Cadaver dogs were brought in from Joplin, Mo., to search the area Monday for other bones, clothing or related articles, the release states.

 The search revealed additional human remains about 200 yards from the skull, with clothing that matched the description of what Loftin had been wearing when he was last seen.
 No other identifying items were recovered, the release states.
 Collected evidence was turned over to the Benton County Coroner's Office for further investigation.